brimdata/zed/k8s/dev-on-eks.md

 Edit the commands to use your pod name.

 ## Expose the endpoint for local development
-Run the following shell script to expose the zqd endpoint on you local host:
+Run the following shell script to expose the zqd endpoint on your local host:
 ```
 ./k8s/ports.sh
 ```